btrotta/advent-of-code-2024/Readme.md

 ## Day 12

+Note that since different regions can have the same labels, we first simplify the array by relabelling distinct regions with distinct labels.
+We can do this by considering it as a graph and finding the connected components.
+For part a, we can then find the perimeters by iterating over the array and, for each location, counting which of its neighbours have a different value.
 For part b, iterate separately over rows and columns, considering the edges between subsequent pairs of rows/columns.
 There will be a horizontal fence between 2 rows wherever the values are different across the rows (and similarly for the columns).
 When travelling along a row, a new side of a region starts either at the beginning of a section of fence